manu-153/Data-Augmentation-2D-Geometric-Transformations-and-Visualization-for-Machine-Learning/README.md

 # 🧮 Linear Transformations and Visualizations in python

-This project demonstrates various **2D linear transformations** using Python, NumPy, and Matplotlib, including visualizing their effect on both vectors and images.
-The transformations are implemented as matrix operations and applied to sample vectors and point clouds.
+This project illustrates the application of 2D linear transformations through practical implementations in Python using NumPy for computation and Matplotlib for visualization.
+The core idea is to represent transformations such as scaling, rotation, reflection, and shearing as matrix operations, and then apply them to different data structures.

+To make the concepts more intuitive, the transformations are demonstrated on sample vectors as well as on point clouds and images, highlighting how linear algebra techniques directly influence geometric structures.
+By visualizing before-and-after effects, the project provides a clear understanding of how linear transformations work in two dimensions and how they are foundational in fields like computer graphics, computer vision, and data science.
 ---

 ## 📌 Features